albar965/littlenavmap-manual/en/MENUS.md

 The set ground speed is also saved with the flight plan.

-**Note that P3D v4.2 overwrites the flight plan when loading, which erases all annotations.
-Save a copy of the plan to another location if you like to keep all information about procedures or speed.**

 #### ![Save Flight Plan as X-Plane FMS 11](../images/icons/saveasfms.png "Save Flight Plan as X-Plane FMS 11") Save Flight Plan as X-Plane FMS 11 {#save-flight-plan-as-fms11}

-Saves the flight plan using the new X-Plane FMS 11 format. **This format can only be used in X-Plane 11.10 and above.
-Do not try to load it into the FMS or GPS of X-Plane 11.05.
-It might crash the simulator.**
+Saves the flight plan using the new X-Plane FMS 11 format.

 A warning dialog will be shown with the warning above when saving.